Samuel L. Jackson: Personal life

 In 1980, Jackson married actress LaTanya Richardson, whom he met while attending Morehouse College in Atlanta, Georgia.
 The couple have a daughter named Zoe (b.
 1982).
 In 2009, they started their own charity to help support education.
 Jackson has said that he watches his own films in cinemas: "Even during my theater years, I wished I could watch the plays I was inwhile I was in them!
 I dig watching myself work."
 He also enjoys collecting the action figures of the characters he portrays in his films, including Jules Winnfield, Shaft, Mace Windu, and Frozone.

 Jackson is known for his use of the word motherfucker.
 He has explained he utilizes the word to get through a speech block as he still has days where he stutters.
 A fundraising campaign of his, Motherfunder, alludes to this reputation.
 Articles and references to Jackson acknowledge this speech connection.

 He is bald but often wears wigs for his roles.
 He said about his decision to shave his head, "I keep ending up on those 'bald is beautiful' lists.
 It's cool.
 You know, when I started losing my hair, it was during the era when everybody had lots of hair.
 All of a sudden, I felt this big hole in the middle of my afro.
 I couldn't face having a comb over so I had to quickly figure what the haircut for me was."
 His first bald role was in The Great White Hype (1996).
 He usually gets to pick his own hairstyles for each character he portrays.
 He poked fun at his baldness the first time he appeared bald on The Tonight Show, explaining that he had to shave his head for one role, but then kept receiving more and more bald roles and had to keep shaving his head so that wigs could be made for him.
 He joked that "the only way [he's] gonna have time to grow [his] hair back is if [he's] not working".
 He is noted for often wearing a Kangol hat in public.

 Jackson is an avid golfer.
 He has a clause in his contracts that allows him to play golf during film shoots.
 He has played in the Gary Player Invitational charity golf tournament to assist Player in raising funds for children in South Africa.
 He is a keen basketball fan, supporting the Toronto Raptors and the Harlem Globetrotters.
 Jackson has supported English football team Liverpool FC since appearing in The 51st State (2001), which was shot in Liverpool.
 He also supports Irish football team Bohemian FC.
-He is fan of the American football team Atlanta Falcons.
+He is a fan of the American football team Atlanta Falcons.

-He was granted Gabonese citizenship in 2019 after the results of a DNA test claimed to link him to the country's Benga ethnic group.
+He was awarded Gabonese citizenship in 2019 following the results of a DNA test that claimed to establish a connection between him and the country’s Benga ethnic group.
 Jackson stopped drinking alcohol after having problems with addiction.